hypar-io/Elements/doc/index.md

         * [Firefox](https://www.mozilla.org/en-US/firefox/new/)
         * [Brave](https://brave.com/download/)
 * **VSCode** (Windows, Mac OS, Linux) or any other C#-compatible code editor.
     * We strongly suggest using **VSCode**, because we make a very helpful Hypar Plugin for VSCode (see the next bullet).
-These instructions currently assume you're using Visual Studio Community 2019+, but the steps should be similar and we'll update this guide soon.
         * [Download VSCode](https://code.visualstudio.com/)
 * If you're using VSCode, install the **Hypar Function Builder** extension:
     * Select **"Extensions"** in the **"View"** menu.